A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 How to use

-2. Take Nexium at the same time each day: It is recommended to take Nexium at the same time every day to maintain consistent levels of the medication in your body.
+1. Take Medicine at the same time each day: It is recommended to take Nexium at the same time every day to maintain consistent levels of the medication in your body.
 This will help ensure its effectiveness.

-3. Swallow the capsule whole: Take Nexium capsules with a glass of water.
+2. Swallow the capsule whole: Take capsules with a glass of water.
 Swallow the capsule whole without crushing or chewing it.
 If you have difficulty swallowing, you may open the capsule and sprinkle the contents on a spoonful of applesauce.
 Swallow the mixture immediately without chewing.

-4. Take Nexium before meals: Nexium is usually taken before meals to maximize its effectiveness.
-Follow the specific instructions provided by your healthcare provider regarding the timing of your doses.
+3. Take Nexium before meals: Nexium is usually taken before meals to maximize its effectiveness.

-5. Do not crush or split delayed-release capsules: Delayed-release capsules are designed to release the medication slowly.
-Do not crush or split the capsules unless instructed to do so by your healthcare provider or pharmacist.
+4. Do not crush or split delayed-release capsules: Delayed-release capsules are designed to release the medication slowly.
+Do not crush or split the capsules.

-6. Do not take with other medications: To ensure optimal absorption, it is recommended to take Nexium at least one hour before or one hour after taking other medications, unless instructed otherwise by your healthcare provider.
+5. Do not take with other medications: To ensure optimal absorption, it is recommended to take Nexium at least one hour before or one hour after taking other medications.

-7. Complete the full course of treatment: It is important to continue taking Nexium for the full duration prescribed by your healthcare provider, even if your symptoms improve before completing the course.
+6. Complete the full course of treatment: It is important to continue taking Nexium for the full duration, even if your symptoms improve before completing the course.
 Stopping the medication prematurely may allow your symptoms to return.

 Dosage

-The dosage of Nexium (esomeprazole) can vary depending on the specific condition being treated and individual patient factors.
-It is important to follow the dosage instructions provided by your healthcare provider.
+The dosage of Nexium can vary depending on the specific condition being treated and individual patient factors.
 The information provided here is a general guideline, but it may not be applicable to everyone.

-For the treatment of Helicobacter pylori (H. pylori) infection in combination with antibiotics, the usual recommended dosage of Nexium for adults is 20 mg or 40 mg twice daily, in combination with appropriate antibiotics, as prescribed by your healthcare provider.
+For the treatment of Helicobacter pylori (H. pylori) infection in combination with antibiotics, the usual recommended dosage of Nexium for adults is 20 mg or 40 mg twice daily, in combination with appropriate antibiotics.

 For the prevention of peptic ulcers caused by nonsteroidal anti-inflammatory drugs (NSAIDs), the usual recommended dosage of Nexium for adults is 20 mg or 40 mg once daily.

-For the treatment of Zollinger-Ellison syndrome and other conditions associated with excessive stomach acid production, the dosage of Nexium may be higher and should be determined by your healthcare provider.
+For the treatment of Zollinger-Ellison syndrome and other conditions associated with excessive stomach acid production, the dosage of Nexium may be higher.

 Side effects